Skip to main content

 Over the last four years, UK faculty, students and staff have provided feedback and usability preferences for a “next generation” learning management system.
 They worked in depth with UKAT’s e-Learning Team to review the existing and future state of the current UK LMS, Blackboard Learn, while exploring other systems through small working groups, pilots and a faculty-led LMS review committee.

-During a request for proposal process earlier this year, several vendors proposed systems to
+During a request for proposal process earlier this year, several vendors proposed

 By Whitney Hale